applechor/frontend-nanodegree-arcade-game/README.md

 * The user must aviod the Player collide with Enemies which move in different speed on the stone block

-* The score will increase each time the player reaches the water
+* The score will increase each time the Player reaches the water and the Player moves back to initial position

-* If the Player-Enemy collision happen, the Player move back to initial position and score can be reset to 0
+* If the Player-Enemy collision happen, the Player moves back to initial position and score can be reset to 0

 ## Reference Resource